Deependra-Patel/diskSimulator/README.txt

 Rohit Kumar

 HOW TO USE ::
-Only Simulation folder is useful.
+Only "Simulator" folder is useful.
 Extra is for adding pf layer or amlayer simulation.
 Please read report for more information to first get an overview.

 1. Run "make data" in terminal and see the output in a.txt file.